wikitranslate/wt-api/README.md

 ## Usage

-The API is available on heroku : https://wiki-translate.herokuapp.com/api
+The API is available here: https://translate.gnab.fr/

 Usage is fairly simple: